-- When hiring a professional to install or audit your landscape irrigation system, be sure he or she is certified by a WaterSense labeled irrigation program.
-If the system is well managed, a household’s irrigation water use can be reduced by 15 percent, or nearly 7,600 gallons of water, annually.
+- If [a landscape irrigation system] is well managed, a household’s irrigation water use can be reduced by 15 percent, or nearly 7,600 gallons of water, annually.
 That’s the amount of water needed to take 480 showers.

 In 2015 in the US: